 The design sprint is based on the principles of design thinking.

-It aims to shorten the process from idea to a working prototype.
+It aims to shorten the process from an idea to a working prototype.
 That said, the methods can be used not only for digital products but for a lot of different companies.
 The size of the business does not matter as well.
 When the problem is more significant, it's even more relevant to do it.
+If you want to learn more, we advise you to read the book Sprint by Jake Knapp.

 Although this way of evaluating an idea is different than the traditional, more time-consuming approach, the design sprint is not a new method.
 Google, Lego, and Slack are just some of the companies which have run sprints in the past and shared their great results.